-Town Law in New York State gives towns the power to create a comprehensive plan, should they so desire.
+Enabling statutes give towns the power to create comprehensive plans, should they so desire.
 New York State Town Law states that:

 "Among the most important powers and duties granted by the [State] legislature to a town government is the authority and responsibility to undertake town comprehensive planning and to regulate land use for the purpose of protecting the public health, safety and general welfare of its citizens."
 [Section 272-a]